KJHJason/Cultured-Downloader/README.md

    However, if you face any connection errors, you can pass in the `--skip-update` or `-s` argument to skip the update *check* in both [launcher.py](src/launcher.py) and [cultured_downloader.py](src/cultured_downloader.py)

 2. Running the executable file
    - IMPORTANT: This is only for Windows users!
-Otherwise, you will have to run the Python scripts instead of the executable file so you can ignore this section and refer to the one above.
+For other OS platform, you will have to run the Python scripts instead of the executable file so you can ignore this section and refer to the one above.
    - Download the latest Cultured Downloader executable file from the [releases page](https://github.com/KJHJason/Cultured-Downloader/releases)
    - Once downloaded, you can do integrity check by comparing the SHA256 hash of the downloaded zip file with the hash provided in the release notes.
    - Finally, you can enjoy running the program!